 I don’t have an office in a skyscraper somewhere, nor a fancy sheepskin hanging on my wall.
-For one thing, I dropped out of a party school after sleeping through one too many classes.
+In fact, I’m a party school dropout.

-So if you’re looking for a bespectacled lawyer in a three-piece suit with a corner office, I’m not your man.
-(Well, except for the suit part.)
+So if you’re looking for a bespectacled lawyer with a corner office, I’m not your man.

 But who is Andrew Henderson?
 In a way, I’m a lot like you.

 I was born in Cleveland, Ohio in 1984.

 I grew up going to the summer fair with my grandparents, started reading business books at age 12, and went on to become an Eagle Scout.

 I like working with cat rescue organizations as I travel the world.

 But I’m guessing that’s not the kind of stuff you’re looking for.

 You’re probably wondering, can Andrew Henderson help ME?

 While Nomad Capitalist and I have been interviewed or quoted by some of the largest media outlets in the world: